Human-like Object Grouping in Self-supervised Vision Transformers: Modeling Experiments

 \subsection{Object-Centric Representations}

 To quantify the object-centric structure in model representations, we compute affinity maps by calculating the cosine similarity of each patch token's feature with all other tokens, yielding a measure of feature similarity between each patch and the rest of the image.
 Sample affinity maps for a few patch locations are shown in Fig.~\ref{fig:affinity_maps}A, generated using patch features from the DINOv3 ViT B model.
 We then perform an ROC analysis across our experimental images to quantify how well these affinity signals align with ground truth object boundaries.
 For each trial, we compute the affinity map from the central dot location (one sample map, also from the DINOv3 ViT B model and taken from Fig.~\ref{fig:affinity_maps}A, is shown on the left of Fig.~\ref{fig:object_centric}A) and apply a range of thresholds to assess the spatial distribution of active patches relative to the ground truth object boundary.
-The True Positive Rate (TPR) is computed as the proportion of active patches falling within the object, and the False Positive Rate (FPR) as the proportion falling outside it.
+The True Positive Rate (TPR) is computed as the proportion of within-object patches whose affinity exceeded the threshold, and the False Positive Rate (FPR) as the proportion of outside-object patches whose affinity exceeded the threshold.
 As shown in Fig.~\ref{fig:object_centric}A, in this case TPR increases substantially as the threshold decreases while FPR remains low, indicating that the patches most similar to the central patch tend to be on the same object.
 Only once TPR reaches a high level does FPR begin to rise, reflecting a strong object-centric signal in the affinity map.
 Averaging TPR and FPR across all trials yields a summary ROC curve for each model.
 Fig.~\ref{fig:object_centric}B shows ROC curves for all 12 layers of DINOv3 ViT B, with deeper layers showing progressively stronger object-centric structure (legend ordered by decreasing AUC).
 Fig.~\ref{fig:object_centric}C shows ROC curves across the 12 attention heads of the last layer, showing that object-centric structure is broadly distributed across heads, with each head contributing similarly to patch-level object representation.